 High Fiber, Lower Carbs

-When it comes to fiber, most of us know that whole wheat flour is a better choice than white flour since much of the fiber has been removed during white flour's production.
+When it comes to fiber, whole wheat flour is a better choice than white flour since much of the fiber has been removed during white flour's production.
 Compared to 1 cup of wheat flour, however, amaranth has more grams of fiber—18 grams compared to 13.
 In addition, amaranth has more fiber than other gluten-free grains, such as buckwheat and millet where each contains 17 grams.
 In comparison, white flour contains 3.4 grams of fiber.

 As an added benefit, amaranth has fewer carbohydrates compared to other gluten-free grains.
 While oats contain 103 grams of carbohydrates, making them the lowest carb gluten-free grain, raw amaranth contains just 129 grams, putting it in second place.
 White rice is at 148 grams, while brown rice and sorghum total 143 grams; teff comes in at 141 grams of carbohydrates.

 When talking about healthy fat, you will often see olive oil and avocado listed, but whole grains are a good source of them as well.
 Amaranth is full of healthy polyunsaturated fatty acids, which help to lower bad cholesterol, improve heart health, and help to maintain the health of your body's cells.
 These fatty acids also contribute similar amounts of vitamin E compared to olive oil.

 When you add amaranth in amounts up to 25 percent of the total flour used in gluten-free recipes, you not only improve the nutritional value but also the taste and texture of gluten-free baked goods.
 Additionally, amaranth is an exceptional thickener for roux, white sauces, soups, and stews.